-➤ Mitsubishi Chemical's Kashima Plant, which has suffered some damage from the Great East Japan Quake, is responsible for about 10% of Japan's ethylene production.
-Even if it cannot be repaired soon, Japan has many other complexes which can produce more than the necessary volume of petrochemicals.
+Mitsubishi Chemical's Kashima Plant, which suffered some damage from the Great East Japan Quake, was responsible for about 10% of Japan's ethylene production.
+Even with the temporary loss of its production, Japan had many other complexes which could produce more than the necessary volume of petrochemicals.